mrcnski/signor.dev/_posts/2020-04-10-gpg-in-emacs.md

 ## Generating your GPG keys

-The first step to using EasyPG is to set up GnuPG, which is its backbone.
-Now, what you want to do at this stage is decide if it's worth the hassle.
-It's not like some cool hacker like me wouldn't be able to pwn you, anyway.

-Okay, what you want to do now is generate your GPG keys.
+The first step to using EasyPG is to generate your GPG keys.
 Hold it right there!
 Make sure you have `gnupg` installed before you take another step.
 On OSX, you'll want to use [Homebrew](http://brew.sh/), and then type out `brew install gnupg` in eshell or shell or fish or zsh.
 GnuPG is the backbone of EasyPG.

 Make sure you're using a recent `gnupg` version -- I'm on `2.2.17` at the time of this writing.
-My `epa` setup (see below) will probably not work with `gnupg 2.0`, and it will *definitely* not work with `< 2.0`.
+My `epa` setup (see below) will probably not work with `gnupg 2.0`, and it will definitely not work with `< 2.0`.
 {: .note}

 So, generating your GPG key.
 What you wanna do here is type out the following.